apitestbase/apitestbase.github.io/_docs/en/mq-request.md

 ![Enqueue MQ Message From File](../../screenshots/mq/enqueue-message-from-file.png)

-This enables you to PUT a message with any format, no matter binary or text.
+This enables you to PUT a message of any format, whether binary or text.

-Message in the file can contain MQMD header which will be recognized.
+The message in the file can contain an MQMD header, which will be recognized.
 If there is no MQMD header, one will be generated.

-Again, click `Do` button to PUT the message into the queue.
+Again, click the `Do` button to PUT the message into the queue.

 ## Dequeue Action
 Dequeue action is used to `GET` a message from a queue.
-When being used in test step, you can create assertions against the returned message body as well as RFH2 header.
+When the Dequeue action is used in a test step, you can create assertions against the returned message body as well as the RFH2 header.

-Click `Do` button to get the message.
-Click the `Assertions` button to open assertions panel and add/edit/verify assertions.
+Click the `Do` button to get the message.
+Click the `Assertions` button to open the assertions panel and add/edit/verify assertions.

 ![Dequeue MQ Message in Test Step](../../screenshots/mq/dequeue-message-in-teststep.png)

 Currently the dequeued message body is assumed to be text.

 ## Publish Action
 Publish action is used to publish a message onto a topic.
-Same as Enqueue action, you can provide the message in two ways.
+As with the Enqueue action, you can provide the message in two ways.
 Here is the text way:

 ![Publish MQ Message From Text](../../screenshots/mq/publish-message-from-text.png)

-Click `Do` button to publish the message onto the topic.
+Click the `Do` button to publish the message onto the topic.